 Cons:

-How Often Should You REALLY Change the Filter?
+How Often Should You Change a Cat Fountain Filter?

 Manufacturer recommendations for filter replacement are almost universally optimistic.
 Here’s my clinical perspective.